Introduction

 Flux Workflow

 This is a high-level look how Flux deploys my applications with dependencies.
-Below there are 3 apps postgres, lldap and authelia. postgres is the first app that needs to be running and healthy before lldap and authelia.
-Once postgres is healthy lldap will be deployed and after that is healthy authelia will be deployed.
+Below there are 3 Flux kustomizations postgres, postgres-cluster, and atuin. postgres is the first app that needs to be running and healthy before postgres-cluster and once postgres-cluster is healthy atuin will be deployed.

 graph TD;